nicm42/nicm42/README.md

 I'm a Front End Developer, having fun creating web pages, games and anything else that takes my fancy.

+🔭 I’m currently working on a React Mock Challenge and Advent of CSS and JS challenges.

 <!-- 🔭 I’m currently working on the Click the Shape in Svelte
 - 🌱 I’m currently learning Drupal and Svelte
 - ⚡ I’m currently satisfying my curiosity about C++-->